Active 3D Shape Reconstruction from Vision and Touch: Discussion

 \subsection{Shape reconstruction}

-We start from the chart-based approach introduced in \cite{VT} and extend it to effectively leverage touch positional information while handling increasing number of touches, and to efficiently predict the object shape from the touch readings.
-In particular, shape is predicted in the mesh representation by repeatedly deforming a collection of independent mesh surface elements -- \textit{i.e.} ~charts -- using a graph convolutional network (GCN).
+We take a chart-based approach to reconstruction \cite{groueix2018papier}, beginning from \cite{VT}, which used charts to fuse vision and touch signals for shape prediction, and extending it to effectively leverage touch positional information while handling increasing number of touches, and to efficiently predict the object shape from the touch readings In particular, shape is predicted in the mesh representation by repeatedly deforming a collection of independent mesh surface elements -- \textit{i.e.} ~charts -- using a graph convolutional network (GCN).
 The full pipeline for this reconstruction method is highlighted in Figure~\ref{fig:reconpipeline}. \looseness-1

 \textbf{Predicting local shape from touch readings.} Available touch signals are passed through a touch convolutional neural network (CNN), which takes a set of touch readings as input, and produces a set of mesh surface elements, referred to as \emph{touch charts}, representing the surface of the touched object where the touches occurred.
 We train the touch CNN to directly minimize the CD~\cite{Pix3D} between the predicted touch charts and the local surface at the corresponding touch site.
 By contrast,~\cite{VT} predicts local point clouds which are then converted to charts via iterative optimization.